awwaiid/thelackthereof/content/ICFP Contest 2007.md

 The second prefix pointed us to a user manual.
 The manual page had fairly specific instructions for finding other manual pages, but I never did figure it out.
 My understanding was that it was really easy, so I either overlooked it or tried it and messed it up somehow.

 Come about 2 in the morning we saw that we weren't going to get any farther with either of our approaches.
-Jason had grids getting flood filled with colors, but it didn't provide an advantage as far as number of pixesl correct over the night-to-day prefix.
+Jason had grids getting flood filled with colors, but it didn't provide an advantage as far as number of pixels correct over the night-to-day prefix.
 And I dug around more in the code but didn't make any further breakthroughs.

 So we called it a night!
 It was great fun!